Two PLFI activists nabbed in Jharkhand | Law-Order

 Two Naxals belonging to the People's Liberation Front of India (PLFI) were arrested in Jharkhand's Hazaribag district in connection with an extortion case, a senior police officer said on Sunday.
 Hazaribag Superintendent of Police Karthick S told PTI that both the naxals had threatened the Oil and Natural Gas Corporation (ONGC), a government of India undertaking to pay extortion money failing which they will not be allowed to function and their staff will be killed.

-The SP both the arrested PLFI activists have confessed that they have threatened the ONGC and other organisations to pay extortion money.
-He said the police have arrested 15 PLFI activists including their zonal commander Nand Kishore Mahto in last few months.
+The SP said both the arrested PLFI activists have confessed that they had threatened the ONGC and other organisations demanding extortion money.
+He said the police have arrested 15 PLFI activists including their zonal commander Nand Kishore Mahto in the last few months.

 ALSO READ